Last call: What about Monster Trucks?

 Last Call indicates the end of Hooniverse’s broadcast day.
 It’s meant to be an open forum for anyone and anything.
 Thread jacking is not only accepted, but it’s also encouraged.

-6 responses to “Last call: What about Monster Trucks?”
+6 thoughts on “Last call: What about Monster Trucks?”

 Engines are not tuned for maximum power, but reliability.
 Though mechanically similar to Top Alcohol engines, they are not rebuilt every time they run.
 Instead, they can run a full season (or longer) without overhaul.